Sahilkumar8084/Online-Customer-Ofering-Predictor/README.md

 The **Customer Purchase Prediction Web App** is a **machine learning–powered Streamlit application** that predicts whether a customer is more likely to purchase a **Product** or a **Service** based on demographic, behavioral, and engagement data.

-This project demonstrates a **complete end-to-end ML workflow**, from preprocessing and feature engineering to model inference and web deployment.
+This project showcases a **complete end-to-end ML workflow**, including preprocessing, feature encoding, scaling, model inference, and cloud deployment.

 ---

 ## 📌 Project Overview

-Understanding customer purchasing behavior helps businesses:
+Businesses use customer behavior analysis to:

 * 🎯 Improve marketing strategies
-* 🧩 Personalize offerings
+* 🧩 Personalize product offerings
 * 📈 Increase conversion rates

-This application allows users to input customer attributes and instantly receive a prediction using a trained **Decision Tree Classifier**.
+This application enables instant predictions using a trained **Decision Tree Classifier**.

 ---

 ## 🎯 Objective

-To build a **user-friendly ML web application** that:
+To build a **user-friendly ML web app** that:

 * Collects customer data through an interactive UI
-* Applies the **same preprocessing used during model training**
+* Applies **training-consistent preprocessing**
 * Predicts purchase type accurately
 * Displays results in a clean, professional interface